acousticainc/controller-script-api-docs/docs/API Sections/Track.md

 - **trackIndex** (int): _The index of the track_
 - **bool** )bool): _The arm state of the track_

+### FaderToTrack(value)
+This function returns the track index of a Mixcraft track that is mapped to the fader of a control surface.
+The value is retrieved based on the bank offset value which is set with Track.SetBankOffset().

 ### GetBankOffset()
 This function returns the current bank offset.